1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Since this is the unofficial successor of the W30, here’s the comparison between the 2.

-And below is an interactive throw comparison graph (candela), between all single-cell LEP flashlights with a head larger than 45mm.
-Hover your mouse over the interactive graph below to see the details of each specific light. (tip: hold your mobile phone horizontally to see the full graph)
+And below is an interactive throw comparison graph (candela), between the best single-cell LEP flashlights with large heads.
+Hover your mouse over the interactive graph below to see the details of each specific light.

 Beamshots